Sarawak: History

-Charles Anthoni Brooke succeeded his uncle in 1868 as the next White Rajah.
+Charles Anthoni Brooke succeeded his uncle as White Rajah in 1868.
 Under his rule, Sarawak gained Limbang and the Baram and Trusan valleys from the Sultan of Brunei, later becoming a protectorate in 1888 with Britain handling foreign affairs but the Brooke government retaining administrative powers.
 Domestically, Brooke established the Sarawak Museum – the oldest museum in Borneo – in 1891, and brokered a peace in Marudi by ending intertribal wars there.
-Economic development continued, with oil wells drilling from 1910 and the Brooke Dockyard opening two years later.
-Anthony Brooke, who would become Rajah Muda (heir apparent) in 1939, was born in 1912.
+Economic development continued, with oil wells being drilled from 1910 and the Brooke Dockyard opening two years later.
+Anthony Brooke, who would become Rajah Muda (heir apparent) in 1939.

 A centenary celebration of Brooke rule in Sarawak was held in 1941.
-During the celebration, a new constitution was introduced that would limit the power of the Rajah and grant the Sarawak people a greater role in the functioning of government.
+During the celebration, a new constitution was introduced that would limit the power of the rajah and grant the Sarawak people a greater role in running the government.
 However, this constitution was never fully implemented due to the Japanese occupation.
 That same year saw the British withdrawing its air and marine forces defending Sarawak to Singapore.
 With Sarawak now unguarded, the Brooke regime adopted a scorched earth policy where oil installations in Miri were to be destroyed and the Kuching airfield held as long as possible before being destroyed.
-Nevertheless, a Japanese invasion force led by Kiyotake Kawaguchi landed in Miri on 16 December 1941 and conquered Kuching on 24 December 1941, with British ground forces retreating to Singkawang in neighbouring Dutch Borneo.
-After ten weeks of fighting there, the Allied forces surrendered on 1 April 1942.
+A Japanese invasion force led by Kiyotake Kawaguchi landed in Miri on 16 December 1941 and captured Kuching on 24 December 1941, with British ground forces retreating to Singkawang in neighbouring Dutch Borneo.
+The Allied forces surrendered on 1 April 1942 after ten weeks of fighting there.
 Charles Vyner Brooke, the last Rajah of Sarawak, had already left for Sydney, Australia; his officers were captured by the Japanese and interned at the Batu Lintang camp.

 Sarawak remained part of the Empire of Japan for three years and eight months.
 During this time it was divided into three provinces – Kuching-shu, Sibu-shu, and Miri-shu – each under their respective Provincial Governor.
-The Japanese otherwise preserved the Brooke administrative structure and appointed the Japanese to important government positions.
+The Japanese otherwise preserved the Brooke administrative structure and appointed Japanese people to important government positions.
 Allied forces later carried out Operation Semut to sabotage Japanese operations in Sarawak.
-During the battle of North Borneo, the Australian forces landed at Lutong-Miri area on 20 June 1945 and had penetrated as far as Marudi and Limbang before halting their operations in Sarawak.
+During the Battle of North Borneo, the Australian forces landed at Lutong-Miri area on 20 June 1945 and penetrated as far as Marudi and Limbang before halting their operations in Sarawak.
 After the surrender of Japan, the Japanese surrendered to the Australian forces at Labuan on 10 September 1945.
 The following day, the Japanese forces at Kuching surrendered, and the Batu Lintang camp was liberated.
-Sarawak was immediately placed under British Military Administration and managed by Australian Imperial Forces (AIF) until April 1946.
+Sarawak was immediately placed under British Military Administration and managed by the Australian Imperial Force until April 1946.